liamitus/liamhowell.com/README.md

  - Random background with adjusted CSS rules.
  - Add inverse color copy of the page info to the bizarro element.
+ - livereload without inserting anything into the HTML.